Hari Singh Gour

-Sir Hari Singh Gour FRSL (26 November 1870 – 25 December 1949) was a distinguished lawyer, jurist, educationist, social reformer, poet, and novelist.
+Sir Hari Singh Gour FRSL (26 November 1870 – 25 December 1949) was a lawyer, jurist, educationist, social reformer, poet, and novelist.
 Gour was the First Vice-Chancellor of the University of Delhi and Nagpur University, founder and Vice-Chancellor of the University of Sagar, Deputy President of the Central Legislative Assembly of British India, an Indian Delegate to the Joint Parliamentary Committee, a Member of the Indian Central Committee associated with the Royal Commission on the Indian Constitution (popularly known as the Simon Commission), and a Fellow of the Royal Society of Literature.

 Early years

-Hari Singh Gour was born on 26 November 1870 to a poor family near Sagar, in the state of Madhya Pradesh.
+Hari Singh Gour was born on 26 November 1870 to a poor Bundeli Rajput family near Sagar, in the state of Madhya Pradesh.
 The family had to be supported by Hari Singh's eldest brother who provided an allowance of 50 rupees per month.
 Hari Singh's father was a carpenter and farmer but the young boy did not have an interest in either trade.
 At the age of ten, Hari Singh won a scholarship of two rupees per month which enabled him to attend a night school in Sagar.

 Later, with the help of another scholarship he went to Jabalpur to undertake further studies.
 Mathematics was his favourite subject and for this he received a special prize.
-In Jabalpur, he went for his matriculation but he failed in the first time as he was deeply disturbed as someone stole his gold ring which he brought by saving 10 rupees from all his scholarships.
+In Jabalpur, he went for his matriculation but he failed in the first time as he was deeply disturbed as someone stole his gold ring which he had bought by saving 10 rupees from all his scholarships.
 But the second time he passed out with good marks.
 He passed his Intermediate examination from Hislop College, Nagpur, a free church institution, standing first in the whole province.